smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ```
 ![](filename.jpg)
 ```
-However, if you need to change the size of the image, you need to use HTML syntax instead:
+However, if you want to change the size of the image, you need to use HTML syntax instead:
 ```
 <img src="filename.jpg" width="500" />
 ```